mmitch/cobol-build/README.md

   It will be put into the `target/` directory with an extension of `.so`.

 * `source-file` is the name (including the extension) of a source file.
-  It will be read from the `source/` directory and can use Copybooks included in the `source/copy/` directory.
+  It will be read from the `src/main/cobol/` directory and can use Copybooks included in the `src/main/cobol/copy/` directory.
-  Source files can be COBOL (`*.cob`,  `*.cbl`) or C (`*.c?`).
+  Source files can be COBOL (`*.cob`,  `*.cbl`) or C (`*.c`).

 ### `TEST SOURCE` statement

 The `TEST SOURCE` statement executes one or more unit tests that test a given source file.

-The unit tests work by replacing the `PROCEDURE DIVISION` of the `source-file` by test code generated from every `test-case`, compiling and running the result.
+The unit tests work by first replacing the `PROCEDURE DIVISION` of the `source-file` by test code generated from every `test-case` and then compiling and running the resulting executable.

 To test dynamically loadable modules, a `driver-program` is needed to call the module.  `source-file` and `test-case`s are handled as before, but when running the test the `driver-program` is executed instead of the module.

 ```
 |-- Format -----------------------------------------------------------